Payday Lending in Ohio: How Lenders Get Around the Rules

 The Mortgage Lending Act: Fewer Consumer Protections

-Ohio's Mortgage Lending Act ("MLA") places a cap on interest rates, but it does not contain any of the other restrictions found in the STLA.
-Payday lenders registered under the MLA are able to continue to offer short term loans with terms that would have violated the STLA.
+Ohio's Mortgage Lending Act (MLA) (Ohio Rev. Code § 1322.01 and following) places a cap on interest rates but doesn't have the other restrictions found in the Short-Term Loan Law.
+Payday lenders used to be able to register under the MLA and offer short-term loans with terms that would have violated the Short-Term Loan Law.

 The only restriction on loans made by lenders registered under the MLA is that the interest rate is capped at 25%.
-Payday lenders get around the cap by creating Credit Service Organizations, a kind of payday loan broker.
+(Ohio Rev. Code § 1322.30).
+Payday lenders got around the cap by creating Credit Service Organizations, a kind of payday loan broker.

-Payday Lenders Tack on Credit Service Organization Fees
+Payday Lenders Tacked on Credit Service Organization Fees

 Under Ohio law, a Credit Service Organization is an organization that, among other things, helps consumers find loans.
-There is no cap on the fee that the Credit Service Organization may charge for its services.
-In the standard payday lending contract, you agree that you are hiring a Credit Service Organization to "find" the loan for you, and that the payday lender is "accepting" your payment to the Credit Service Organization.
+(Ohio Rev. Code § 4712.01 and following).
+In the past, a borrower agreed in a standard payday lending contract to hire a Credit Service Organization to "find" the loan, and the payday lender "accepted" the borrower's payment to the Credit Service Organization.

-As a result, when an Ohio resident gets a payday loan, he or she typically takes out the loan from a lender that is actually registered as a mortgage lender.
-The interest rate on the loan will not be more than 25%.
-However, there will be a large fee tacked on to the loan for payment to a Credit Service Organization.
+So, when an Ohio resident got a payday loan, that person typically took out the loan from a lender that was actually registered as a mortgage lender.
+The interest rate on the loan wouldn't be more than 25%.
+However, a large fee was tacked on to the loan for payment to a Credit Service Organization.

 Under the federal Truth In Lending Act, the Credit Service Organization fee must be treated as a finance charge.
-The promissory note that you sign will describe the fee as a "prepaid finance charge," and it will be added to the total interest you pay on the loan.
-In the end, the interest rate stated on the promissory note will be significantly higher than the 25% rate allowed under the MLA because of this additional fee.
+The promissory note described the fee as a "prepaid finance charge," and it was added to the total interest the borrower paid on the loan.
+In the end, the interest rate stated on the promissory note was significantly higher than the 25% rate allowed under the MLA because of this additional fee.

-The Ohio Supreme Court Has Approved the Payday Lending Loophole
+The Ohio Supreme Court Approved the Payday Lending Loophole

 How is this possible?
 How can the General Assembly set out to regulate a controversial industry and achieve absolutely nothing?
 Were the lobbyists smarter than the legislators?
 Did the legislators realize that the bill was smoke and mirrors and would accomplish nothing?